 Various initiatives undertaken by the Government of India (GOI) to improve the prospects of the road construction sector: GOI through National Highways Authority of India (NHAI; rated 'CARE AAA; Stable') has taken various steps to improve the prospects of the road sector.
-These include premium rescheduling for stressed projects, bidding of tenders only after 80% land has been acquired for the project, fast track clearances of the projects, release of 75% of arbitration award against submission of bank guarantee, 100% exit for developers after two years of project completion and NHAI funding for projects that are stuck at advanced stages of completion.
+These include premium rescheduling for stressed projects, bidding of tenders only after 80% land has been acquired for the project, release of 75% of arbitration award against submission of bank guarantee and 100% exit for developers after two years of project completion and NHAI funding for projects that are stuck at advanced stages of completion.
 Furthermore, NHAI has made some favourable changes in the clauses of model concession agreement and introduced HAM based BOT projects to reduce the equity commitment of the developers.
-Announcement of road development plan through Bharatmala project and fund raising plans of NHAI through Toll-Operate-Transfer (TOT) model is also expected to offer sizeable opportunity to the sector not withstanding aggressive bidding.
+After witnessing steady increase in pace of award during last three years, CARE Ratings expects decline in project award activity during FY19; albeit with some moderation in competition in the industry.
+EPC is envisaged to be the preferred mode of award till improvement in fund raising environment and bidding appetite of the developers.

-Key Rating Weaknesses
+Key Rating Weaknesses: